Interside mobile menu

 EB-2 NIW

-Once your EB-2 NIW is approved, you will have to wait until your green card is processed before you can use it to legally work in the US.
-This can take up to a year, so consider applying at least 12 months before graduation or before your OPT expires.
-EB-2 NIW processing times are especially high for students from China and India.
+Once approved, applicants must wait for their green card to be processed before working in the U.S., which can take up to a year.
+Because of this timeline, it’s often advisable to apply at least 12 months before graduation or OPT expiration.
+Processing times are typically longer for applicants from China and India.

 EB-1A

-• Try to get featured in the press during school
+• Seeking opportunities to be featured in the press

-• Join a reputable professional organization relevant to your field of study
+• Joining professional organizations related to your field

 X